LiewWS/5780-mini-project/README.md

 ## Description

-There is a 3D disk attached to a DC motor mounted on a block of wood.
+There is a 3D printed disk attached to a DC motor mounted on a block of wood.
 At the end of the disk is a stick which is attached to a long axel going through the disk.
 The stick is also attached to a gear that is in a 90 degree pitch of another gear.
 The second gear is a freely spinning gear with a magnet on the end that hovers over a magnetic encoder.
 Also on the disk, there is a bread board that contains an STM32, a power supply, and a Bluetooth module.
 Additonaly there is another STM32 that is connected to the recieving Bluetooth module and drives the motor driver.

 ## How it works